Sebastian-Barrett/sebsite/Redback Racing.md

 # Redback Racing
 <div class="clearfix">
     <img alt="" src="/sebsite/images/redback/Car fast.jpg" class="rightfloat">
-    <blockquote>We build a F1 style car every year!</blockquote>
+    <blockquote>We build an F1-style car every year!</blockquote>
     <p class="leftfloat">Redback racing is UNSW's formula SAE team, which I joined for two years.
-We build a Formula 1 style electric race car each year and compete with other universities from Oceania.
+We build a Formula 1 style electric race car each year and compete with other universities.
 I joined the powertrain department and spent one year working on the electrical enclosure and high voltage battery.
 During my second year I became the lead of the powertrain department and was in charge of the HV battery, electric motor, safety and control system, and drivetrain. </p>

 </div>
 <div class="clearfix">
     <img src="/sebsite/images/redback/team photo.jpg" class="leftfloat">
-    <p class="rightfloat">I think that the student projects at university like Redback are an excellent opportunity, and you should get involved if you are at university.
-I felt like it was the first time I really got to apply things I was learning from my classes and it made the lessons more meaningful.
-I also learnt so many extra skills that you can’t learn in the classroom.
-Practical skills like design, manufacture assembly and testing.
-Also, soft team skills like working between departments, managing a team, and maintaining a professional workplace.
+    <p class="rightfloat">I think that student projects like Redback are an excellent opportunity, and you should get involved if you are at university.
+It felt like the first time I really got to apply things I was learning from my classes and it made the lessons more meaningful.
+I also learnt so many extra skills that you can’t teach in the classroom.
+Practical skills like design, manufacture, assembly and testing.
+Also, soft skills like working between departments, managing a team, and maintaining a professional workplace.
 I really enjoyed getting to work with so many keen, dedicated people who all wanted to build the best car possible.
 You can check out <a href="https://www.redbackracing.com/">Redback’s website here</a>.</p>
 </div>

 # Competition